joetifa2003/weaver/slides/slides.md

 <v-click>

-This allows for expressive and concise code, which will be otherwise very verbose.
+This allows for expressive and concise code.

 ````md magic-move {lines: true}
 ```weaver